-There is a feature in the human personality that is the opposite of the pull.
+There is a feature in the human personality that opposes the pull.
+It’s called frustration.

-Like so many human attitudes, it can go in a couple of erroneous and conflicting directions—and neither is good.
+Like so many human attitudes, it can go in two unhealthy directions—and neither works.
 Because if one extreme is wrong, moving toward the opposite extreme is never the solution.

-So then neither of our typical reactions to frustration—denouncing happiness or intensely making rigid demand—is going to bring us satisfaction.
+So then neither of our typical reactions to frustration—denouncing happiness or making intense, rigid demands—is going to bring us satisfaction.

 In fact, our wrong attitude about frustration lures us into a dark place that impairs relationships, self-respect and inner peace.